SynchronetBBS/sbbs/README.md

 #### On IRC

 - You can find me in #synchronet on irc.synchro.net.
 I may be AFK, but ask your question and idle for a while; I'll respond eventually.

+#### On DOVE-Net

+- Post a message to 'echicken' in the Synchronet Sysops area.

 #### Email